Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Experiments

 \subsection{Experimental Results}

-Figure \ref{fig:2} illustrates that, in the finite-sum setting, the attack losses (\emph{i.e.} the first term of the problem \eqref{eq:9}) of our ZO-SPIDER-ADMM algorithms faster decrease than the other algorithms, as the epoch (\emph{i.e.}, 10 iterations) increases.
+Figure \ref{fig:2} illustrates that, in the finite-sum setting, the attack losses (\emph{i.e.} the first term of the problem \eqref{eq:15}) of our ZO-SPIDER-ADMM algorithms faster decrease than the other algorithms, as the epoch (\emph{i.e.}, 10 iterations) increases.
 Figure \ref{fig:3} shows that, in the online setting, the attack losses of our ZOO-ADMM+ algorithms also faster decrease than the ZOO-ADMM and ZO-GADM algorithms, as the number of iteration increases.
+These results demonstrate that our algorithms have faster convergence than the existing zeroth-order algorithms in solving the above complex problem \eqref{eq:15}.

+Figs.~\ref{fig:fs} and~\ref{fig:ol} show the results on attack losses vs number of queries in the finite-sum and stochastic cases, respectively.
+In the finite-sum setting, our ZO-SPIDER-ADMM (C+U) has the lowest query costs.
+In the online setting, our ZOO-ADMM+ (C+U) has the lowest query costs.
+ZO-SPIDER-ADMM (C) has similar query costs compared to other methods in the finite sum setting, and ZOO-ADMM+ (C) has the largest query costs in the online learning setting.
+It is because that all comparison methods use cheaper zeroth order gradient estimators, while our ZO-SPIDER-ADMM (C) and ZOO-ADMM+ (C) methods use the expensive CooGE gradient estimator.
+Fig.~\ref{fig:diff-dnn} shows the attack losses vs number of queries in different models (i.e., ResNet-20 and 7-layer DNN) on the CIFAR-10 dataset.
+From Fig.~\ref{fig:diff-dnn}, we can find that different models only change the numeric results, but the overall tendency is similar.

-These results demonstrate that our algorithms have faster convergence than the existing zeroth-order algorithms in solving the above complex problem \eqref{eq:9}.
-In particular, our algorithms have better performances than the other zeroth-order ADMM methods, which demonstrates our algorithms have lower function query complexity than the existing zeroth-order ADMM methods.
-Figure \ref{fig:4} shows that relationship between the attack loss and the norms of perturbation ($L_2$ norm distoration and Group lasso magnitude), which conforms to the phenomenon of adversarial attack.
-From Figure \ref{fig:5}, we can find that our algorithms can learn some interpretable structured perturbations, which can successfully attack the corresponding DNNs.
+Fig. \ref{fig:4} shows that relationship between the attack loss and the norms of perturbation ($L_2$ norm distoration and Group lasso magnitude), which conforms to the phenomenon of adversarial attack.
+From Fig. \ref{fig:5}, we can find that our algorithms can learn some interpretable structured perturbations, which can successfully attack the corresponding DNNs.